sysghent/plant-pot/README.md

 ## Levels of abstraction in embedded Rust

-Writing programs for microcontrollers can be done at different levels of abstraction.
+This section  provides an overview of the different levels of abstraction that can be used when programming microcontrollers in Rust (or other languages).

 ### Low level

 The lowest level of abstraction for software running on a microcontroller, is the MCU.
 The MCU enables access to the core processor.
 See [Cortex-M](https://crates.io/crates/cortex-m).

 On top of the MCU, there always is a "peripheral access crate" (the PAC).
 This crate contains code generated from SVD files provided by the board manifacturer.
-See the [RP-PAC](https://crates.io/crates/rp235x-pac)
+See the [RP235X-PAC](https://crates.io/crates/rp235x-pac)

 The Embassy framework builts on top of the PAC to provide a more intuitive / convenient API for accessing the hardware.